wlb12345/TFUP/README.md

 > **Training-Free Unsupervised Prompt for Vision-Language Models**

-Prompt learning has become the most effective paradigm for adapt- ing large pre-trained vision-language models (VLMs) to down- stream tasks.
-Recently, unsupervised prompt tuning methods, such as UPL and POUF, directly leverage pseudo-labels as supervisory in- formation to fine-tune additional adaptation modules on unlabeled data.
-However, inaccurate pseudo-labels easily misguide the tun- ing process and result in poor representation capabilities.
-In light of this, we propose Training-Free Unsupervised Prompts (TFUP), which maximally preserves the inherent representation capabilities and enhances them with a residual connection to similarity-based prediction probabilities in a training-free and labeling-free man- ner.
-Specifically, we integrate both instance confidence and pro- totype scores to select representative samples, which are used to customize a reliable Feature Cache Model (FCM) for training-free inference.
+Prompt learning has become the most effective paradigm for adapting large pre-trained vision-language models (VLMs) to downstream tasks.
+Recently, unsupervised prompt tuning methods, such as UPL and POUF, directly leverage pseudo-labels as supervisory information to fine-tune additional adaptation modules on unlabeled data.
+However, inaccurate pseudo-labels easily misguide the tuning process and result in poor representation capabilities.
+In light of this, we propose Training-Free Unsupervised Prompts (TFUP), which maximally preserves the inherent representation capabilities and enhances them with a residual connection to similarity-based prediction probabilities in a training-free and labeling-free manner.
+Specifically, we integrate both instance confidence and prototype scores to select representative samples, which are used to customize a reliable Feature Cache Model (FCM) for training-free inference.
 Then, we design a Multi-level Similarity Measure (MSM) that considers both feature-level and semantic-level similarities to calculate the distance between each test image and the cached sample as the weight of the corresponding cached label to generate similarity-based prediction probabilities.
 In this way, TFUP achieves surprising performance, even surpassing the training-base method on multiple classification datasets.
 Based on our TFUP, we propose a training-based approach (TFUP-T) to further boost the adaptation performance.
 In addition to the standard cross-entropy loss, TFUP-T adopts an additional marginal distribution entropy loss to constrain the model from a global perspective.
-Our TFUP-T achieves new state-of-the-art classification performance compared to unsuper- vised and few-shot adaptation approaches on multiple benchmarks.
+Our TFUP-T achieves new state-of-the-art classification performance compared to unsupervised and few-shot adaptation approaches on multiple benchmarks.
-In particular, TFUP-T improves the classification accuracy of POUF by 3.3% on the most challenging Domain-Net dataset
+In particular, TFUP-T improves the classification accuracy of POUF by 3.3% on the most challenging Domain-Net dataset.

 ![intro](imgs/TFUP.png)